 This post may contain affiliate links.

 When it comes to skin care, there are so many products to choose from that it can be difficult to know what’s really necessary and what’s just a sales gimmick.
 In this post, we’ll explore the difference between toner vs cleanser, and help you decide which is right for you.
-Do you really need a toner?
+What does cleanser and toner do?
 Are cleansers and toners the same?
 We’ll answer all these (and more)!

 What Is A Cleanser?

 A traditional cleanser, or face wash, is used to cleanse the skin and remove dirt, oil, makeup, bacteria or other impurities.
 Cleansers should always be used as the first step in your skincare routine.
 Not only do they help keep the skin clean and prevent breakouts, they can also help your other skincare products absorb and work better.

 Cleansers can come in many different types and formulations.
 For example, oil based cleansers like cleansing balms and cleansing oils are great to break down makeup and oil from the skin.
 Creamy cleansers are ideal for dry, dehydrated and sensitive skin types because they usually contain hydrating and moisturizing ingredients.
 They can also come in gels and waterless cleansers like micellar water.